Best Native Plant Apps for Texas (2026)

 "I'm brand new to native gardening and just want to try a few plants in pots."

 Start with Wild Thumb.
-It's free, beginner-friendly, and will walk you through the basics with care reminders.
+It's free, sponsor-funded with no paid tier, and walks you through the basics with a curated Texas nursery directory.

 "I want to replace my front yard lawn with native plants, but I have an HOA."